Table of contents:

 Incorrect threading of the upper thread

-The unsuitable needle and thread duo
+The unsuitable thread and needle pair

-- Is the bobbin thread wound smoothly and evenly ?
+- Is the bobbin thread wound smoothly and evenly?

 The impact of fabric type

-At Verotex you will find all the types of fabrics you need.
+At Verotex, you will find all the types of fabrics you need.

 The role of the presser foot and technique